bampli/specs/content/docs/cyclo/_index.md

 - **This is what I can do for you; here's what you can do for me.**

-Also considering that the process stages do not have a one-time-and-done behavior, but a endlessly sequence, repeated for each new product during the working time.
-An asset always enters in a stage, is processed for some time and goes to the next stage.
-The process acts as n-stroke engine or n-pole generator, where "n" is the number of process stages.
+Also consider that the stages do not have a one-time-and-done behavior, but an endless sequence, repeated for each new product, during the working time.
+An asset always enters in a stage, then is processed for some time and moves to the next stage.
+The whole process acts as n-stroke engine or n-pole generator, where "n" is the number of process stages.

 The **Process** definition also emphasizes sustainability, as follows: